saasthavasan/JigsawRanomwareDecrypter/README.md

 ## **Installing Dependencies**:

-`sudo pip install -r requirements.txt`
+`pip install -r requirements.txt`

 # **How to Use**:
+This tool require Administrative privilages to function properly, use this tool in cmd opend as an admistrator.

 `python jigsawRansomware.py -<option>`